What you can do as a Rice engineer

 Design Videos - Students demonstrate their design projects in short videos

-Rice Solar Car -The Solar Car Team is student organized and participated in the Shell Eco-Marathon Americas 2014
+The Rice Electric Vehicle Team is student organized and participates annually in the Shell Eco-Marathon.

 Rice Center for Engineering Leadership

 Providing opportunities for leadership development and practice